vishnupalaniswamy/hola/Spring Boot Config Server.md

 # Server

 -The Server is a Spring Boot app.
 The config source can be git, svn or filesystem.
+-SVN support is provided, but the underlying repository implementation is provided through SNNKit and must be licensed (http://svnkit.com/licensing.html)
+-

 # Client